Fortunately, the days of Emacs vs vi flame wars fizzled out decades ago. But there remains lots of friction when it comes to text editors.

 |Levee||Also known as Captain Video|

-This article doesn’t include NeoVim GUIs.
-We recently published a separate Group Test featuring the best NeoVim GUIs.
+This article doesn’t focus on NeoVim GUIs.
+We published a separate Group Test featuring the best NeoVim GUIs.